Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Introduction

+The rest of the paper is organized as follows.
+Section \ref{sec_seq_flt} gives a brief overview of sequential ensemble filtering.
+The theoretical part of the paper consists of two big sections, \ref{sec_conv} and \ref{sec_LSM_estm}, supported by several Appendices.
 In section \ref{sec_conv} we introduce a non-parametric locally stationary Gaussian process convolution model on the sphere (and on the circle).
-In section \ref{sec_LSM_estm} we present a computationally efficient estimator of the model from an ensemble of random field realizations.
-Consistency of the estimator is proven in \ref{App_consi}.
+In section \ref{sec_LSM_estm} we propose an estimator of the model from an ensemble of random field realizations.
 Section \ref{sec_LSEF_anls} describes how the spatial model is used to regularize the analysis step of the EnKF.
-We test the new approach in numerical experiments with a non-stationary random field model on the sphere (section \ref{sec_expm_anls}) and in cyclic filtering on the circle (section \ref{sec_expm_LSEF}).
+The experimental part of the paper is presented in sections \ref{sec_expm_anls}and \ref{sec_expm_LSEF}.

 Reproducible Python and R code for numerical experiments presented in this paper can be found at \url{https://github.com/Arseniy100/LSEF}.